swang81/swang81.github.io/projects.md

 ![](images/algorithm.jpg)

 <br>
 Develop colon segmentation algorithms, colon centerline extraction, and colon polyp CAD diagnosis algorithms.
-Through OpenGL shader language, the algorithm of nerve fiber and brain fusion display is developed.
+Visualize the neuro fibers and MR brain Images based on OpenGL(HLSL).
 Intel IPP technology is used for acceleration.
-Relevant algorithms have been integrated into the released products.
+Algorithms have been integrated into the products.
 It has more than 10 related patents.

 ---